The Peak District, is renowned for its rolling hills, serene dales, and muddy moors.

 While it might not house the highest mountains in the country, the region’s hills and three mountains each carry geological and historical importance.

-In this article, we provide an in-depth overview of the top 10 peaks within the Peak District National Park, detailing their significance, geological significance, and historical context, before covering the over 100 other hills in the local area!
+In this article, we provide an in-depth overview of the top 10 peaks within the Peak District National Park, detailing their significance and outlining the over 100 other hills in the local area!

 Top 10 Mountains & Hills in the Peak District